luyadev/luya/docs/guide/concept-elements.md

 }
 ```

-The above example will render the file `button` with the paremeters `['href' => $href, 'name' => $name ]`.
-The view file (*button*) must be stored in the folder `@app/views/elements` with the name `button.php`.
+The above example will render the element file, e.g. `myElementButton.php` with the parameters `['href' => $href, 'name' => $name ]`.
+The view file for the button must be stored in the folder `@app/views/elements` with the name `button.php`.
 An example content of `@app/views/elements/button.php` could look like this:

 ```php
 <a href="<?= $href; ?>" class="btn btn-primary"><?= $name; ?></a>
 ```

-### Recursive Rendering
+### Recursive rendering

-Sometimes you want to render another element component inside another template, therefore just use the element component from the global Yii::$app scope.
-Example recursiv rendering:
+Perhaps you need to render another element component inside another template, therefore just use the global element component  (`Yii::$app->element`) for recursive rendering, e.g.:

 ```php
 <div class="teaser-box">